Bissara: Egyptian cuisine

 In Egypt, bissara is eaten exclusively as a dip for bread, and is served for breakfast, as a meze, or more rarely, for lunch or dinner.
 Egyptian bissara includes herbs or leafy greens, hot peppers, lemon juice, and occasionally onion.
-It is traditionally a rural farmer's dish, though it has become more popular in urban Egypt since 2011 because it is healthier than its rural counterpart, ful medames.
+It is traditionally a rural farmer's dish, though it has become more popular in urban Egypt since 2011 because it is healthier than its urban counterpart, ful medames.
 It is typically inexpensive, and has been described as a pauper's dish.

 In Egypt, bissara also includes herbs or leafy greens—particularly parsley, mint, dill, spinach, or molokhiya, though the latter is more commonly added by Egyptian expatriates in Palestine—and is eaten with bread as a dip.
+Bissara spread from Egypt to the Levant; Palestinians make bissara with fava beans and molokhiya.

 Moroccan cuisine

 In Morocco, bissara is popular during the colder months of the year and can be found in town squares and various alleyways.
 It is typically served in shallow bowls or soup plates, and topped with olive oil, paprika, and cumin.
 Bread is sometimes eaten dipped into the dish, and lemon juice is sometimes added as a topping.